Avalanche Top Page

 This course covers how to travel safely; self-rescue including the use of transceivers; basic weather, terrain and snowpack considerations; human factors such as communication and risk perception; hazard recognition through observations; and sound decision making and group management processes.
 Students spend the weekend learning and working together as a team on various exercises, both indoors and in the field.

 All participants will receive a letter or certificate of completion unless they leave prior to the end of the course.
-There is no test or formal assessment.
-A certificate can be provided at any time after course completion with no expiration, although the certificate does show the dates the course was taken.
-Certificates can be provided to the student or directly to an emplyer or other organization as requested.
+There is no test or formal assessment in the tradtionally formatted course.
+Documentation can be provided at any time after course completion with no expiration, although the certificate does show the dates the course was taken.
+Certificates can be provided to the student or directly to an employer or other organization as requested.

 [More Details] - "Standard" Version